 In this post, we will view CAMMP™ by the numbers and images

-The PMP certification is a good certification but it is NOT the best certification in project management.
+The PMP certification is a good certification and it is valuable but it is NOT the best certification in project management.
+Does the PMP certification still have value?
 Also, it is not the best route for organizations that want to enhance the performance of their projects.
 This is a view we have shared often.

 Many, if not most people in project management know Murphy or Murphy’s Law.
 According to the Murphy’s Law Website, “If anything can go wrong, it will“.
 For more information about the origin of this law, visit http://www.murphys-laws.com/murphy/murphy-true.html.

 What does this mean to us in project management?